progressively-crew/progressively/packages/website/src/pages/terms.md

 # Contact us

-If you have a question about any of the Terms of Service, please contact us at marvin.frachet@protonmail.com.
+If you have a question about any of the Terms of Service, please contact us at contact@progressively.app.